iamsam2e/Headless-Events-Calendar-PoC/README.md

 WP GraphQL for ACF
 Optional -> WP GraphQL Smart Cache for later on

+### Email form Submission
+You will need to create a .env file in the front end of the repo with the following fields:
+EMAIL_HOST=smtp.fastmail.com
+EMAIL_PORT=587
+EMAIL_USER=hello@samtoohey.xyz
+EMAIL_PASS=yourpassword
+SITE_OWNER_EMAIL=hello@samtoohey.xyz

+I have some as an example above using Fastmail but I have tested this also with gmail, so you should have it able to work with most smtp providers.

 ### Working the Repo.
 Pull the front end down to your machine and change the WordPress URL to your backend site.
 `npm run dev` to test it on your local machine and you should be able to push it to Vercel or Railway when you're finished making changes